hamdi3/hamdi3/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm currently engrossed in my Master's thesis, which revolves around a diffusion-based approach for image synthesis 🎨.
-In addition to this, I'm also building a social network as a side project.
-This unique platform allows users to create and share images on the spot 📸.
+I recently completed my Master's thesis, which focused on a diffusion-based approach for image synthesis 🎨.
+Currently, I am working as an AI Developer, where I continue to explore innovative technologies.
+I am also developing a unique social network platform that enables users to create and share images instantly 📸.

 I'm always on the lookout for new and interesting ideas to build in PyTorch, particularly in the realms of Computer Vision 👁️ and Generative Models 🧠.